PSYCHOVICH229/Fnf-Bullshit-mod/README.md

 # Friday Night Funkin' - Bullshit mod [On psych engine](https://github.com/ShadowMario/FNF-PsychEngine)
 Original engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

-## Installation:
+## How to compile the mod and [Psych engine]((https://github.com/ShadowMario/FNF-PsychEngine)
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have [Haxe 4.2.5](https://haxe.org/download/version/4.2.5//), seriously, stop using 4.1.5, it misses some stuff.

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`